 Global Liquid Fuels

-- Benchmark North Sea Brent crude oil spot prices averaged $55 per barrel (/b) in January, a $1/b increase from December.
-This price was $24/b higher than the January 2016 average, and it was the highest monthly average for Brent spot prices since July 2015.
+- Benchmark North Sea Brent crude oil spot prices averaged $55 per barrel (/b) in February, largely unchanged from the average in January.

 - EIA forecasts Brent crude oil prices to average $55/b in 2017 and $57/b in 2018.
-West Texas Intermediate (WTI) crude oil prices are forecast to average about $1/b less than Brent prices in 2017.
-The New York Mercantile Exchange (NYMEX) contract values for April 2017 delivery traded during the five-day period ending February 2 suggest that a range from $45/b – $65/b encompasses the market expectation of WTI prices in April 2017 at the 95% confidence level.
+West Texas Intermediate (WTI) crude oil prices are expected to average about $1/b less than Brent prices in the forecast.
+NYMEX contract values for May 2017 delivery traded during the five-day period ending March 2 suggest that a range of $46/b – $63/b encompasses the market expectation for WTI prices in May 2017 at the 95% confidence level.

-- U.S. dry natural gas production is forecast to average 73.7 billion cubic feet per day (Bcf/d) in 2017, a 1.3 Bcf/d increase from the 2016 level.
-This increase reverses a 2016 production decline, which was the first decline since 2005.
-Natural gas production in 2018 is forecast to increase by an average of 4.1 Bcf/d from the 2017 level.
+- U.S. dry natural gas production is forecast to average 73.7 billion cubic feet per day (Bcf/d) in 2017, a 1.4 Bcf/d increase from the 2016 level.
+This increase reverses a 2016 production decline, the first annual decline since 2005.
+Natural gas production in 2018 is forecast to rise by an average of 4.1 Bcf/d from the 2017 level.

-- In January, average Henry Hub natural gas spot prices fell by 29 cents per million British thermal units (MMBtu) from December levels to $3.30/MMBtu.
-Mild January temperatures, which were the warmest since 2006, contributed to lower prices.
+- In February, the average Henry Hub natural gas spot price fell by 45 cents per million British thermal units (MMBtu) from the January levels to $2.85/MMBtu.
+Unseasonably warm temperatures in the Lower 48 states contributed to lower prices.

-- Increasing capacity for natural gas-fired electric generation, growing domestic natural gas consumption and new export capabilities contribute to the forecast Henry Hub natural gas spot price rising from an average of $3.43/MMBtu in 2017 to $3.70/MMBtu in 2018.
-NYMEX contract values for April 2017 delivery traded during the five-day period ending February 2 suggest that a price range from $2.42/MMBtu to $4.38/MMBtu encompasses the market expectation of Henry Hub natural gas prices in April 2017 at the 95% confidence level.
+- New natural gas export capabilities and growing domestic natural gas consumption contribute to the forecast Henry Hub natural gas spot price rising from an average of $3.03/MMBtu in 2017 to $3.45/MMBtu in 2018.
+NYMEX contract values for May 2017 delivery traded during the five-day period ending March 2 suggest that a range of $2.15/MMBtu – $3.82/MMBtu encompasses the market expectation for Henry Hub natural gas prices in May 2017 at the 95% confidence level.